CASFRI/CASFRI/docs/specifications/README.md

 * The main difference between the text and the number type is that empty numbers can only be NULLs (NULL_VALUE) whereas empty text values can be either NULLs (NULL_VALUE) or empty strings (EMPTY_STRING).
 * The main difference between the text and the code type is that wrong codes are not in the set of acceptable values (NOT_IN_SET) instead of being invalid (INVALID_VALUE).
-* The main difference between the number and the range types is that range values can be out of range (OUT_OF_RANGE) and simple number can not as they are not delimited.
+* The main difference between the number and the range type is that range values can be out of range (OUT_OF_RANGE) while simple numbers cannot since they are not delimited.

 <a name=HDR_attributes></a>